ktor-doc-jp/ktor-doc-jp/pages/quickstart/application.md

 }
 ```

-If you server is just listening for HTTP requests and do not want do do anything else after that in the setup,
+If your server is just listening for HTTP requests and do not want to do anything else after that in the setup,
-you will normaly call the server.start with `wait = true`.
+you will normally call the server.start with `wait = true`.
 {: .note}

 ## Running the Application